gajananpp/puppeteer-ide-extension/README.md

 **Q: On which browsers can this extension be installed ?**
 <br>
-This extension only works with chrome and other chromium based browsers like edge/brave.
+This extension only works with chrome and other chromium based browsers like edge, brave etc.

 <br>